IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Yang -- Feldman-type equation for a massive scalar field in de Sitter space and two-point and four-point correlation functions

-must be normalized through the Wronskian as a consequence of the canonical commutation relations.
+and must be normalized through the Wronskian as a consequence of the canonical commutation relations.
 Straightforwardly, the expression for retarded Green's function~\eqref{Retarded_Green_sol} has the form

 We are interested in the contribution of the very soft, long-wavelength (l-w) modes whose wave~numbers are small, $k\leq H\e^{Ht}$.
-Thus, in equation~\eqref{linear_modes}, one can neglect the last term $\sim k^2$, leading to the general solution as By employing Wronskian~\eqref{Wronskian} and expressions~\eqref{Retarded_Green_modes} and \eqref{modes_k0}, we obtain
+Thus, in equation~\eqref{linear_modes}, one can neglect the last term $\sim k^2$, leading to the general solution